-For patients suitable for treatment with intravenous beta-blockade and presenting within 12 hours of the onset of chest pain, Atenolol 5-10 mg should be given by slow intravenous injection (1mg/minute) followed by Atenolol 50 mg orally about 15 minutes later, provided no untoward effects occur from the intravenous dose.
-This should be followed by a further 50 mg orally 12 hours after the intravenous dose and then 12 hours later by 100 mg orally to be given once daily.
+For patients suitable for treatment with intravenous beta-blockade and presenting within 12 hours of the onset of chest pain, Atenolol 5 - 10mg should be given by slow intravenous injection (1mg/minute) followed by Atenolol 50mg orally about 15 minutes later, provided no untoward effects have occurred from the intravenous dose.
+This should be followed by a further 50mg orally 12 hours after the intravenous dose, and then 12 hours later by 100mg orally, once daily.
 If bradycardia and/or hypotension requiring treatment, or any other untoward effects occur, Atenolol should be discontinued.